Keyboard shortcuts

 10.1 Contextual Identity

 Identity in Aura is contextual and relational.
-Joining a block reveals a block-scoped identity.
-Leaving a block causes that contextual identity to disappear.
+Joining a home reveals a home-scoped identity.
+Leaving a home causes that contextual identity to disappear.
 Profile data shared inside a context stays local to that context.

 Disclosure is consensual.
 The device issues a join request.
-Block governance approves using local policy.
+Home governance approves using local policy.
 The authority accepts the capability bundle.
 This sequence ensures all participation is explicit.

 11. V1 Constraints